cloudtoid/interprocess/docs/prototypes/notification-coalescing.md

 This prototype is based on v3 alpha commit `3ed007c` (PR #53).
 It changes the notification protocol;
 all publishers and subscribers must use the same version and start with a fresh queue.
 The queue header remains 32 bytes.
-Its previously unused final eight bytes now store `NotificationPending`.
+A 32-bit `NotificationPending` flag at offset 24 stores 0 or 1; bytes 28-31 remain unused.

 ## Algorithm